meshplay/meshplay/docs/pages/extensions/snapshot/index.md

 ## Configurating the SnapShot Service

-The Snapshot service does not need access to your Meshery deployment.
+The Snapshot service does not need access to your Meshplay deployment.
 It is a standalone service.

 ### When Infrastructure is located in the file-system